scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         in Font Info.
     -   Making class0 editable broke the ability to create a context chaining class lookup.
-    -   The encapsulation for creating libfontforge broke importing a lookup from one font to another.
+    -   The encapsulation for creating libwebsharpstudios broke importing a lookup from one font to another.
     -   Feature file generation omitted a semicolon after (some) contextual lookup rules.